MirkovicBranko/movieapp/README.md

 - **Theme Switching**: The application allows users to switch between light and dark themes.

+- **Contact Form**: The application uses contact form to let clients send suggestions or other bug reports.

 ## Project Structure

 The project is organized as follows: